bagder/uncurled/code.md

 ## Do not accept undocumented code

 Do not accept badly documented or badly tested code into the project.
-Sometimes it is very tempting when the feature is nice and something you have been wanting for a long while but have not yet been able to do yourself.
+Sometimes it is tempting when the feature is nice and something you have been wanting for a long while but have not yet been able to do yourself.
 You.
 Must.
 Resist.
 It will haunt you and bounce back at you in the future and bite.